Hiking with Young Kids – Top Six Indiana Parks

 0

 hiking with young kids IndianapolisWe made it to May, everyone!
 This year, or as I call it, “OMG.
 What is happening?!” is almost halfway complete.
 Did we even have an April?
-In 2020, our family of five made it a priority during quarantine to make time for fresh air, getting moving, and seeing nature on a weekly basis.
+In 2020, our family of five made it a priority during quarantine to make time for fresh air, get moving, and see nature on a weekly basis.
 In the hot, cold, rain, or sun, we found our way to a city or state park or nature preserve to explore.
 The kids jumped in every puddle available, climbed grassy hills only to roll back down, hiked (and whined…) on trails, and stomped around in creeks.
 My favorite memories throughout that honestly dark and isolating time came from the beautiful days we would spend exploring nature together.

 McCormick’s Creek State Park – Spencer, IN

-*New favorite* Get your water shoes or rain boots on because it is creek stompin’ time and only $7 per car!
+Get your water shoes or rain boots on because it is creek stompin’ time and only $7 per car!
 In just over an hour from Indianapolis, you and your family can retreat to hidden creeks, green space, and even explore a cave or a few.
-Clean bathrooms are now open throughout.
+Clean bathrooms are open throughout.
 There are ten trails ranging from easy to rugged and one trail that is paved and accessible.
 Parking is available in lots or off the road in the gravel and leashed dogs are ALWAYS welcome!
 My favorite?
 Trail 5 around Wolf Cave Nature Preserve – bring your camera and solid water shoes or boots – it’s a two-mile hike around the loop!
 Pack lunch, snacks, and drinks, and make sure you call ahead as they have recently been closed due to storm damage.

 Spring Mill State Park – Mitchell, IN